oswaldo-n/HtH-Build_Summer_2022/Finding_an_Interesting_Dataset/README.md

 This dataset came form [this kaggle link]().
 "This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc."

-# What are 10 (or more) questiions that you hope to answer through your data analysis?
+# What are 10 (or more) questions that you hope to answer through your data analysis?

 No. | Question
 :-:|:-: